Period Fetish

 - 20th century: the term menophilia (Greek men, month/menses + philia, love) appears in catalogues of paraphilias rather than in any single landmark study; its precise first coinage is not well documented.

 - Modern era: the interest is listed among the many niche terms on Wikipedia's List of paraphilias but has never been separately codified as a disorder in any edition of the DSM or ICD.
-It is best understood as a sub-variety within the fluid-and-secretion family of interests, related to a broader fascination with blood and bodily fluids only by family resemblance.
+It is best understood as a sub-variety within the fluid-and-secretion family of interests.

 Cultural & subcultural evolution

-Because menstruation has historically been a documentation-suppressing taboo, the interest stayed almost entirely undescribed in print until sex-positive communities and online platforms gave it a place to be discussed openly.
-Lay sex-and-kink references such as the Progressive Therapeutic kink dictionary now describe it as a spectrum running from fantasy and imagery to direct contact, and frame it as benign when practised consensually and hygienically.
+Because menstruation was long a documentation-suppressing taboo, the interest stayed almost entirely undescribed in print until sex-positive communities and online platforms gave it a place to be discussed openly.
+Lay kink references such as the Progressive Therapeutic kink dictionary now describe it as a spectrum running from fantasy and imagery to direct contact, and frame it as benign when practised consensually and hygienically.

 In practice